 One of the most common ways to get into the skilled trades is through an apprenticeship.
 An apprenticeship is a long-term period of on-the-job training that often begins with reduced pay rates until the apprentice attains full competency (and pay) at the end.

 The rules for apprenticeship can vary by jurisdiction and field, so it’s important to research the expectations and benefits of an apprenticeship before getting started.
 There are a number of places where you can find information on apprenticeship opportunities, including from the U.S. Department of Labor’s Office of Apprenticeship, local unions or from businesses directly.
+Head over to our page and see employers who have veteran apprenticeship programs.

 In a previous article, I wrote about the possibility of using GI Bill benefits to offset the lower pay-rates at the beginning of an apprenticeship, so you might want to check out that possibility as well.